 ALWAYS USE CONDOMS AND LUBE WHEN HAVING SEX: Phase 4 of the GHN/HSE National HIV Prevention Programme

 The fourth and final phase of the year-long Man2Man.ie initiative was launched on 4th October 2012.
 The key message for this phase of the programme - 'Always use condoms and lube when having sex' - promotes consistent condom use as the most effective way to prevent transmission of HIV and other STIs.
-As part of this phase of the programme, 100,000 safer sex packs, containing one condonm and one lube, will be distributed free to MSM.
-The packs will be available in The George, in Outhouse LGBT Community Centre on Dublin's Capel Street, and at other points around the country (to be confirmed).
+As part of this phase of the programme, 100,000 safer-sex packs, each containing one condom and one packet of lube, will be distributed free.
+The packs will be available in The George, in the Outhouse LGBT Community Centre on Dublin's Capel Street, and at other points around the country (to be confirmed).
 The safer sex packs were made possible through support funding from The George, Alternative Miss Ireland (AMI), GMHS HSE and the Gay Health Network (GHN).
 The new pack will also be launched on Sunday night 14th October, in The George as part of Shirley Temple Bar's weekly Bingo show.

 View the video for Phase 4 at www.youtube.com/man2manireland

 WE'RE ALL WORTH RESPECTING: Phase 3 of the GHN/HSE National HIV Prevention Programme